const, constexpr, consteval and constinit

 • A class that has a constexpr destructor, and one or more constexpr constructors that are not move or copy constructors.
 Additionally, all its non-static data members and base classes must be literal types and not volatile.

-The primary difference between const and constexpr variable is that the initialization of a const variable can be deferred to compile-time.
-A constexpr variable must be initialized at compile time.
+A const variable is immutable.
+The initialization of a const variable may be deferred to run-time.
+A constexpr variable must be initialized with a value that is known at compile-time.
 All constexpr variables are const, but the converse is not true.

 constexpr float c = 3.0e8;